akhenakh/narun/README.md

 - add a backgroup loop to monitor memory and cpu and update the metrics
 - consistent naming of the KV/ObjectStore
 - [] Mount a directory from the host (wait until isolation or chroot)
+- rename app to service in narun logs

 ## BUGS
+- when using landlock the metrics are reporting the memory of unshare not the runing app
 - deploy without config dont start the actual app
 - after deploy it takes time for the status and running instances count to appear in list-apps, even after the run sometimes the status disappear the reappear
 - investigate inverted response: